jreina/jreina.github.io/_posts/2017-12-12-first-nuget-package.markdown

 published: true
 ---

+> We all built a thing and it's pretty cool

 A while ago I was showing a friend how the map, filter, and left fold functions might work under the hood.
 Together we worked out all three functions using a language we were both familiar with: C#.

 I made the foolish mistake of saying "a lot of the methods we find in LINQ Enumerable extensions are based on the left fold function."
 Now I had to prove it.
 So I got to work, first by giving the fundamental (map, filter, and left fold) functions the same alias that they have in `System.Linq`, then by gradually building out some of the other functions like `max` and `count`.